learn-academy-2021-delta/week-5-assessment-SunkissedQueen/interview-questions.md

   Your answer: Database--containers of useful information?
 Containers of useless information?
 It all depends on how you extract the information.
 Relational databases can definitely organized objects in such a way that the information can become very beneficial.

   Researched answer: SQL databases or RDBMS--The structure of relational databases make it easier to establish the relationships various objects.
 The attributes are assigned in a straightforward pattern.
 The keys are located in the rows on the table, while the columns the corresponding attributes for each object.
 It also sets a standard way of querying parameters about the stored data.
 The most popular types of relational databases are Microsoft SQL Server, Oracle Database, MySQL, and IBM DB2.
+If it is not relational, then nonrelational databases or non SQL databases can compile data.
+The structure is non-tabula, like graphs.
+They are more flexible and easily withstand large amounts of data.